-We can see -- perhaps put it up on the screen, please, at WIT-42279, and you outline - just scrolling down - your academic background, graduating from University College Dublin in June 1998.
+We can see -- perhaps put it up on the screen, please, at WIT-42279, and you outline - just scrolling down your academic background, graduating from University College Dublin in June 1998.

-The first matter of note perhaps is your first encounter with, professionally at least, with the Craigavon Hospital, and you did a round as a senior house officer in general surgery in August 2001 through to July 2002.
-Did that bring you into contact with urology or was that a broader experience?

-A. So, I was attached to the general surgery department.
-You may have met Mr. Mackle at this Inquiry, I'm not sure if you have.
-So, Mr. Mackle would have been one of the supervising consultants in that department, amongst others.
-So I was working for them at that time.
-But I would have cross-covered urology in the evening for on-call, I would have known Mr. O'Brien opportunity to meet Mr. Young.

-21 383 Q. And perhaps you had it already, but did that spark an 22 interest in urology, or was that always your direction?
+The first matter of note perhaps is your first 6 7 encounter with, professionally at least, with the 8 Craigavon Hospital, and you did a round as a senior 9 house officer in general surgery in August 2001 through to July 2002.
+Did that bring you into contact with 10 14.12 11 urology or was that a broader experience?
+So, I was attached to the general surgery department.
+12 Α. 13 You may have met Mr. Mackle at this Inquiry, I'm not 14 sure if you have.
+So, Mr. Mackle would have been one of the supervising consultants in that department, 15 14:13 16 amongst others.
+So I was working for them at that But I would have cross-covered urology in the 17 time.
+18 evening for on-call, I would have known Mr. O'Brien 19 prior to this anyway, but it would have been my first 20 opportunity to meet Mr. Young.
+14:13 21 And perhaps you had it already, but did that spark an 383 Q. 22 interest in urology, or was that always your direction?
+23 So essentially I took this job because I was waiting Α.

 A. So essentially I took this job because I was waiting for a slot to become available to undertake urology research.
-I'd already established during my basic surgical training that I wanted to pursue a urological career, and I was waiting basically for the opportunity to start research and undertake a higher degree, which you'll see later I did.
+I'd already established during my basic 14:13 surgical training that I wanted to pursue a urological career, and I was waiting basically for the opportunity to start research and undertake a higher degree, which you'll see later I did.